NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/hera_user_guide.rst

 .. code-block:: shell
     tfe10.%

 This is because you have not loaded any of the compiler modules, and HDF5 modules installed on the system require one of the compiler modules.
-But if you're still interested in finding out which versions are available, and when you want to find more details about which compilers will have to be loaded in order to use that module, you have to use the "module spider" command has shown below:
+But if you're still interested in finding out which versions are available, and when you want to find more details about which compilers will have to be loaded in order to use that module, you have to use the "module spider" command as shown below:

 .. code-block:: shell